stvkng/buffer-underrun/about.md

 Hi, I'm Steve.
 I write here about tech-related things.

-Someone might find something here useful one day.
+The idea is that someone might find something here useful, one day.